ilastik/ilastik.github.io/documentation/carving/carving.md

 ---
-layout: ilastik06
+layout: documentation
+title: Carving
-title: Carving - Interactive Segmentation
+tagline: Interactive Segmentation
+category: "Documentation"
+group: "workflow-documentation"
 ---
+# Carving
 ## How it works, what it can and cannot do

 The seeded watershed algorithm is an image segmentation algorithm for